oprogramador/plezuro_js/doc/rst/source/tutorial/browser_programming/html_elements/index.rst

 HTML elements
 =============

-In HTML programming (not each web browsing programming is HTML programming because you can use eventually Java applets, Adobe Flash or Silverlight which are deprecated technologies) almost all you see in the browser are the HTML elements.
+In HTML programming (not each web browsew programming is HTML programming because you can use eventually Java applets, Adobe Flash or Silverlight which are deprecated technologies) almost all you see in the browser are the HTML elements.
 The exceptions include alerts and different sorts